mrezamostafavi/Abnormal-EEG-detection/README.md

 ## References
 Please refer to the original paper for more details about the methodology and findings of this project.
 You can find the original paper [here](https://doi.org/10.1007/s00521-018-3889-z).

-## Contributing
-Contributions to this project are welcome!
-If you would like to contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License
-This project is licensed under the [MIT License](LICENSE).

 ## Contact
-If you have any questions or suggestions, feel free to contact us at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to contact us at [mrezamostafavi98@gmail.com](mailto:mrezamostafavi98@gmail.com).

 Happy coding!